HenSch90/SiD/Modul_Fairness.md

 in:

 q: Was könnte Ihrer Meinung nach den höheren Lohn in diesem Beispiel rechtfertigen?
-Die Absolvent\*innen ...
+Absolvent*innen ...

-is: Mehrfachantworten sind möglich
+is:

 it: